bozeklab/amap-app/README.md

 ## Using AMAP-APP

-AMAP processes images in batches.
+AMAP-APP processes images in batches.
 A **project** is a batch of images plus its configuration.
-AMAP currently supports **TIFF** files only, and all images in a project should share the same dimensionality.
-On creation, AMAP inspects the images, reports their rank/shape, and warns if they are inconsistent (it still proceeds, relying on a maximum projection).
+Only **TIFF** files are supported, and all images in a project should share the same dimensionality.
+On creation, AMAP-APP inspects the images, reports their rank/shape, and warns if they are inconsistent (it still proceeds, falling back to a maximum projection).

 ### 1. Create a project